 In the 1660s a tax was placed on hearths.
 In Droxford at that time there were 38 households so the village had a population of about 200.
 (So it was a typical Hampshire village).
 Of those 10 households were exempt from the tax because they were too poor to pay it.
 So about one-quarter of the population was living in poverty.
 (That was normal at the time).
 Furthermore, 7 households in Droxford had only 1 hearth.
 At that time the poorest people lived in huts with just 1 or 2 rooms.
 At the other end of the scale one man, Sir Richard Uvedale had 15 hearths.

-Today many houses in Droxford are 18th century.
+Today many houses in Droxford are from the 18th century.

-In 1801 the population of the of Droxford was about 1,200.
+In 1801 the population of Droxford was about 1,200.
 (However that included Swanmore and Shedfield).
 The population of the village of Droxford was only a part of that.
-Even so by the standards of the time Droxford was quite a large village and it was quite an important settlement.
+Even so by the standards of the time, Droxford was quite a large village and it was quite an important settlement.

 In 1837 a workhouse was built in Droxford.
 Conditions in the workhouse were made as harsh as possible to dissuade people from seeking help from the state.
 Droxford workhouse was demolished in 1971.